Scaling of disorder operator at deconfined quantum criticality: Acknowledgement

-{\it{Acknowledgement.-}} We are grateful to Hui Shao for sharing unpublished data on the $J$-$Q_3$ model.
+We are grateful to Hui Shao for sharing unpublished data on the $J$-$Q_3$ model.
 We would like to thank Cenke Xu, Chao-Ming Jian and Fakher Assaad for comments on a draft.
 M.C. thanks Yi-Zhuang You for enlightening conversations on DQC.
 Y.C.W. acknowledges the supports from the NSFC under Grant No.~11804383 and No.~11975024, the NSF of Jiangsu Province under Grant No.~BK20180637, and the Fundamental Research Funds for the Central Universities under Grant No. 2018QNA39.
 N.M. acknowledges the supports from the NSFC under Grant No.~12004020.
 M.C. acknowledges support from NSF under award number DMR-1846109 and the Alfred P.~Sloan foundation.
-Z.Y.M. acknowledges support from the RGC of Hong Kong SAR of China (Grant Nos.
-17303019, 17301420 and AoE/P-701/20).
-We thank the Computational Initiative at the Faculty of Science and the Information Technology Services at the University of Hong Kong and the Tianhe platforms at the National Supercomputer Centers in Tianjin and Guangzhou for their technical support and generous allocation of CPU time.
+Z.Y.M. acknowledges support from the Research Grants Council of Hong Kong SAR of China (Grant Nos.
+17303019, 17301420, 17301721 and AoE/P-701/20), the K. C. Wong Education Foundation (Grant No. GJTD-2020-01) and the Seed Funding ``Quantum-Inspired explainable-AI'' at the HKU-TCL Joint Research Centre for Artificial Intelligence.
+We thank the Computational Initiative at the Faculty of Science and the Information Technology Services at the University of Hong Kong and the Tianhe platforms at the National Supercomputer Center in Guangzhou for their technical support and generous allocation of CPU time.